NoXPhasma/protondb_faq/README.md

 ## Games stored on my Windows partition (NTFS) won't start

 By default Linux mounts NFTS partitions only writable by Root.
 [WIP]

-But if you wont install the games again, copy the game folder to .steam/steam/steamapps/common

-After that, try to install the game in steam.
-During installation, steam should then show a message like [this](https://www.howtogeek.com/wp-content/uploads/2016/08/ximg_57c6052e4bdaf.png.pagespeed.gp+jp+jw+pj+ws+js+rj+rp+rw+ri+cp+md.ic.CbTqxwEXKr.jpg)